Granville, Wisconsin: History

 The first settlers came to the area in 1835, including some from Granville, New York, who gave the area its name.
 On January 13, 1840, the Town of Granville was created by the territorial legislature, encompassing a western portion of the Town of Milwaukee.
 As of the 1840 census, the population of the Town of Granville was 225.

 Granville was settled in the late 1830s and 1840s by a group of Pennsylvania Dutch (German) immigrants who had formerly lived in Telford, Pennsylvania, led by Samuel Wambold.
 They dedicated a church building, the German Evangelical Lutheran and Reformed Church of Granville Township, on June 17, 1849.
 (The church is currently known as Salem Evangelical Lutheran Church.)
-On May 26, 1850 the current pastor, Wilhelm Wrede, hosted a meeting of local Lutheran ministers at the church: this group later became the Wisconsin Evangelical Lutheran Synod.
+On May 26, 1850, pastor Wilhelm Wrede hosted a meeting of local Lutheran ministers at the church: this group later became the Wisconsin Evangelical Lutheran Synod.

 The area around Good Hope Road and 43rd Street was known as East Granville, and was home to the East Granville Cemetery which was started in the 1840s.
 The cemetery was moved by Brown Deer in 1969 to widen existing roads.

 The area around Mill Road and 107th Street was known as West Granville, and was home to the German Lutherans mentioned above.
 The area was also home to the West Granville Cemetery which was started in 1853.